iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 * `on_error(callback): id`
 * `on_stronghold_status_change(callback): id`

-When the event listener is registered by calling function above, it returns `id` of the listener as a `list[Bytes]`.
-This `id` can be then leveraged to deregister the given listener:
+Once you have registered an event listener using, the function will return an `id` for the listener as a list[Bytes].
+You can later use this `id` to remove a listener by using the corresponding method described below:

 * `remove_balance_change_listener(id)`
 * `remove_new_transaction_listener(id)`
 * `remove_confirmation_state_change_listener(id)`